Diana Valencia

 Diana Valencia (born 1978) is a Colombian planetary scientist and astrophysicist.
-She is an associate professor of Physics and Astrophysics, University of Toronto, Scarborough, and of Astronomy & Astrophysics, University of Toronto.
+She is an associate professor of Physics and Astrophysics, University of Toronto Scarborough, and of Astronomy & Astrophysics, University of Toronto Faculty of Arts and Science.

 Valencia’s research characterizes planets with masses between gas giants and Earth’s.

 Biography

 Diana Valencia immigrated from Colombia to Canada with her parents when she was studying a B.S. in Physics from University of Los Andes, Colombia.
 Though from a family of engineers, she intended to become a historian or economist in Colombia.
 Ultimately, she was influenced by her chemical engineer mother, despite her mother's misogynistic experiences in Colombia.
 Once in Canada, she realized there were career opportunities for women in the sciences and earned a B.A., then M.S. in Physics at University of Toronto.
 Valencia was inspired to apply for post-graduate programs and was accepted into Harvard University as a doctoral student.